 In my view children need an appropriate setting that gives them permission and safety to express a whole range of emotions and thoughts.
 That might include fear, sadness, grief, frustration and anger, as well as happiness and the more socially acceptable cute and joyful aspects of childhood more often insisted upon by adults.

 Drawing with a 9 year old English boy in a family homeless hostel of his imaginary ideal bedroom.
+The drawing was part of a report for policy makers commissioned by local government. |

 I also want to create a channel for them to reach the world and get feedback, and to affect the policies that shape and limit their living conditions, health and happiness.
 This completes a positive circle they can feel proud of and empowered by.
 Of course children are practically speaking almost completely powerless, but it is important they have an alternative to the passive reception of information and instructions.